January 27, 2014

-19,294 pages, representing 104 auction catalogues and other archival material are made digitally available through Arcade — the catalogue of the New York Art Resources Consortium (NYARC), Getty Research Portal, Internet Archive (Frick and LIU pages) and WorldCat.
+19,294 pages, representing 104 auction catalogues and other archival material are made digitally available through the New York Art Resources Consortium (NYARC) catalog, Getty Research Portal, the Internet Archive (Frick Art Reference Library and LIU Post pages), and WorldCat.
 MARC records for items in the Gilding the Gilded Age collection are available to libraries worldwide.

 For more information on this project, Gilding the Gilded Age…, please visit the About page from the online exhibition.
 To learn more about Phases I and II of the Documenting the Gilded Age projects, please see: